dasdom/Storyboard2CodeApp/README.md

 # Storybard2CodeApp
-Mac app that converts a storyboard into code.
+Mac app that converts an iOS storyboard into code.
 Work in progress.

 # Progress
 ## Rudimentary support